evanTheTerribleWarrior/sec_slowloris_tor/README.md

 3. If you define different number of SOCKS ports, you need to go to `header_files/constants.h` and change:
 `TOR_PORTS_NUM` and the tor_ports array

-4. Complile the slow_loris.c file (and every time you do changes to it)
-`gcc slow_loris.c -o slow_loris -lpthread -g`  (the flag -g is optional but will help with debugging)
+4. Compile the slow_loris.c file (and every time you do changes to it) - to be included in the script soon `gcc slow_loris.c -o slow_loris -lpthread -g`  (the flag -g is optional but will help with debugging)

 5. Run the main script